 Notes on the Geography of The United Kingdom: London 9: East End

-London's East End, like Manchester and Liverpool, has the reputation of being a disaster area, not only run-down but full of people who are vulgar at their best and dangerous at their habitual worst.
+London's East End has the reputation of being a disaster area.
 If you have any doubts on this score, try reading Theodore Dalrymple.
-The reality, as you might guess, is much less extreme.
+The reality, as you might guess, is less extreme.
 See for yourself on this two-mile walk from Aldgate through Whitechapel, Stepney, and Tower Hamlets.
 From there, we'll turn south and walk a mile to the Thames where, safe at Canary Wharf, we can regain our bourgeois nerve and celebrate our steely courage.

 We begin Sunday morning at Petticoat Lane Market, where the constable on patrol advises that you hold your bag close.

 A couple of blocks away, the street and block pattern feels centuries old, as it probably is.

 Cool Britannia isn't far away: here's 135 Bishopsgate, my candidate for silliest nearby venture into postmodernism.